How to make iced filter coffee, does this sound like a question you might ask?

 - Coffee Maker (The perfect choice is a Hario V60 / Drip Coffee but you can also re-create this with a French Press, Aeropress, Moka Pot and any filter coffee maker).

 - Coffee Decanter / Large Vessel (2 cups worth)

 - Pouring Kettle (not essential)

-How to make Iced Coffee – the method
+How to make Iced Filter Coffee: The Method

-- Before we start, If you want to master your own brew method.
+- Before we start, If you want to master the brew method you're using.
 Check out some of our brew guides: Cafetiere guide, Aeropress guide, Moka Pot guide, Chemex Guide.
-For the purpose of this post, we’re opting for the Hario V60 method.
+For the purpose of this post, we're opting for the Hario V60 method.

 - Fill your decanter or vessel with the ice cubes (40% of the water volume - depending on how many cups you're brewing).

 - Add your coffee into your Hario V60